AXIOMPHARMACEUTICALS

 How is KLOW different from the GLOW protocol?

 KLOW adds KPV to the GLOW formulation (GHK-Cu, TB-500, BPC-157).
 KPV provides additional anti-inflammatory benefits via NF-κB inhibition.
-The result is enhanced inflammation reduction with potentially fewer injection site reactions than GLOW alone.
+The result is inflammation reduction with potentially fewer injection site reactions than GLOW alone.
 However, no clinical trials exist on this specific four-peptide combination.

 Can I use KLOW for surgical recovery?